reg-viz/reg-actions/README.md

 - Type: String
 - Default: N/A

-Path to images directory.The images stored in this directory will be compared with the expected images from the last upload.
+Path to images directory.
+The images stored in this directory will be compared with the expected images from the last upload.

+#### `expected-images-directory-path` (Optional)

+- Type: String
+- Default: N/A

+Path to expected images directory.
+These images will be compared with images stored in `image-directory-path`.

+If this option is specified, images from artifact upload are ignored.
+Instead, the images are copied directly from the specified directory.

 #### `enable-antialias` (Optional)